panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 console.log(sum1 === sum1); // => true
 console.log(sum2 === sum2); // => true
 ```
 `sumFactory()` is a factory function.
-It returns arrow functions that sum 2 numbers.
+It returns functions that sum 2 numbers.

 The functions `sum1` and `sum2` are created by the factory.
 Both functions sum 2 numbers.
-However, `sum1` and `sum2` are different function objects.
+However, `sum1` and `sum2` are different function objects (`sum1 === sum2` is `false`).

-The implicit new functions creation might happen when a parent component defines a callback for its child.
+Every time a parent component defines a callback for its child, it might generate new function instances.
 Let's study how this can break memoization, and how to fix it.

 The following component `Logout` accepts a callback prop `onLogout`: